vmware-tanzu/velero/site/docs/master/restic.md

   # If not set, it will default to "128Mi".
 A value of "0" is treated as unbounded.
   memLimit: 128Mi

+  # "secCtxRunAsUser sets the securityContext.runAsUser value on the restic init containers during restore."
+  secCtxRunAsUser: 1001

+  # "secCtxRunAsGroup sets the securityContext.runAsGroup value on the restic init containers during restore."
+  secCtxRunAsGroup: 999
 ```

 ## Troubleshooting